Make sure to read the very end of the post for a BONUS REASON to meet.

 Just respond (email is fine, rick at faithlife dot com) so we can get it on the calendar.
 I’m in Denver from Friday, Nov 16 through Monday, Nov 19.
 Let’s do it.

 BONUS REASON: I’ll be bringing a small inventory of Appian Way Press books to SBL to sell at bargain prices.
-I think Greek Readers will be $5.00 cash, not sure about others yet.
+Greek Readers will be $6.00 apiece, not sure about others yet.
 I’ll have a post with more information about this sometime in September or early October and an opportunity to pre-order (Paypal with a small premium to cover the transaction fees) for delivery at the conference.